 The City of Marietta has consistently provided CDBG public services funding to organizations that help prevent homelessness.
-In PY23, the Center for Family Resources was provided public services funding to provide subsistence payments to low-income families facing eviction.
+In PY24, the Center for Family Resources was provided public services funding to provide subsistence payments to low-income families facing eviction.
 Families were provided one month of rent payments to prevent eviction.
 To date, all families were able to remain in their permanent housing.
-The Marietta/Cobb COC and the Cobb Collaborative Homeless Committee promotes cooperation among agencies to help identify families at risk of becoming homeless and providing wraparound services.
+The Marietta/Cobb COC promotes cooperation among agencies to help identify families at risk of becoming homeless and providing wraparound services.